Year 7 Catch Up

 Other Literacy Support

-In addition to Read Write Inc, Year 7 students are offered a range of interventions through the English mastery programme, close reading approaches in tutorial and throughout the whole Academy curriculum, DEAR days and the Accelerated Reader programme.
+In addition to Read Write Inc, Year 7 pupils are offered a range of interventions through the English mastery programme, close reading approaches in tutorial and throughout the whole Academy curriculum and DEAR days.

 Year 7 Numeracy Catch Up Funding 2019/2020